avine/ng-libs/projects/form-stepper/README.md

 ## How it works?

 The FormStepper is made of steps, and steps are grouped into sections.
 Each step contains one or more form controls.

-The structure of the `FormGroup` you define in your component should reflect the structure of the FormStepper you want to achieve.
+The structure of the `FormGroup` you define in your component should reflect the structure of the FormStepper you want to achieve:

 - In the example above, we want the FormStepper to have 2 sections: `fullName` and `email`.
 - Next, we want the first section to have 2 steps: `firstName` and `lastName`.